Improve your early years practice

 According to Kathy, there are three main reasons why Sustained Shared Thinking has these powerful effects:

 But it’s not only the child that gains from Sustained Shared Thinking.
-There’s lots in it for you too.
+There’s lots in it for you - the staff member - too.

 “It’s not just the adult teaching the child, but often in these interactions it can be the child teaching the adult,” says Kathy.
 “It opens your eyes to children’s potential and prevents you from limiting it.
 Every so often they will say something that you never knew they could understand, or they share experiences you never knew they had.
 It opens up your eyes to possibilities and stops you capping their learning.
 That’s why it’s so powerful.”